Strait of Hormuz: 2025

-On 14 June, Iran reportedly issued a threat to block the Strait in response to Israeli attacks targeting its military and nuclear infrastructure.
+On 14 June, Iran reportedly issued a threat to block the strait in response to Israeli attacks targeting its military and nuclear infrastructure.
 The Financial Times reported that such action could cause oil prices to surge beyond the recent 7–14% increases, possibly exceeding $100 to $150 per barrel.
 This would likely fuel global inflation and contribute to an economic downturn.
 Analysts emphasized the vulnerability of regional exporters, noting that "Saudi Arabia, Kuwait, Iraq and Iran are wholly locked into one tiny passage for exports."
-The Strait handles 18-19 million barrels per day, nearly 20% of global oil consumption, including crude, condensates, and fuel.
-Analysts have warned that Iran could suffer severe consequences from any attempt to block the Strait.
+The strait handles 18 to 19 e6oilbbl per day, nearly 20% of global oil consumption, including crude, condensates, and fuel.
+Analysts have warned that Iran could suffer severe consequences from any attempt to block the strait.
 "Iran's economy heavily relies on the free passage of goods and vessels through the seaway, as its oil exports are entirely sea-based," analysts from JP Morgan explained.
-Closing the Strait could strain Iran's crucial energy trade with China, its only major oil customer.
-U.S. Secretary of State Marco Rubio also warned Iran against attempting to shut down the Strait, stating that such a move would be "economic suicide" for the Islamic Republic, as the waterway is vital for its exports.
-On 17 June, two oil tankers collided in the Strait, though reports did not suggest that this was a security-related incident.
+Closing the strait could strain Iran's crucial energy trade with China, its only major oil customer.
+U.S. Secretary of State Marco Rubio also warned Iran against attempting to shut down the strait, stating that such a move would be "economic suicide" for the Islamic Republic, as the waterway is vital for its exports.
+On 17 June, two oil tankers collided in the strait, though reports did not suggest that this was a security-related incident.
 The vessels involved were the Front Eagle, carrying crude oil from Iraq to China, and the Adalynn, which was unladen and en route to the Suez Canal.
 Both caught fire on deck, but no oil spill occurred.
 All crew members aboard the Adalynn were safely evacuated by the UAE coast guard.

-After the United States strikes on Iranian nuclear sites on 22 June, the Iranian Parliament voted to close the Strait.
-A final decision rests with Iran's Supreme National Security Council.
-Revolutionary Guards commander Esmaeil Kousari confirmed that shutting the Strait would be executed "whenever necessary", to protect national sovereignty and deter further foreign aggression.
-The potential closure of the Strait, through which 20% of the world's oil supply transits, would significantly disrupt global energy markets.
-Such a move could cause oil prices to increase and risk destabilizing the global economy, given the Strait's critical role as a maritime chokepoint for crude oil, liquefied natural gas, and other petroleum products.
-On 23 June 2025, oil prices were below $70 again (7% lower than on 20 June), indicating that the oil market viewed the US strikes, and Iran's response (the Strait remaining open, and 2025 Iranian strikes on Al Udeid Air Base), as inconsequential.
+After the U.S. strikes on Iranian nuclear sites on 22 June, the Iranian Parliament voted to close the strait.
+However, the final decision on closure was left to Iran's Supreme National Security Council.
+Revolutionary Guards commander Esmaeil Kousari confirmed that shutting the strait would be executed "whenever necessary", to protect national sovereignty and deter further foreign aggression.
+Closure of the strait, through which 20% of the world's oil supply transits, would significantly disrupt global energy markets if implemented.
+Given the strait's critical role as a maritime chokepoint for crude oil, liquefied natural gas, and other petroleum products, its closure could cause oil prices to increase and risk destabilizing the global economy.
+On 23 June 2025, oil prices were below $70 again (7% lower than on 20 June), indicating that the oil market viewed the U.S. strikes, and Iran's response (the strait remaining open, and 2025 Iranian strikes on Al Udeid Air Base), as inconsequential.